jargij/jobberbase/README.md

 Jobberbase was the first open-source job board platform, a breath of fresh air in a world where all other similar software was legacy, ugly and paid-for, thus challenging the status quo.

-Over the next few years, Jobberbase gained popularity and a few core contributors, most notably Lavi & Cosmin Mendrea who were also heavily involved in the community, helping everyone out.
+Over the next few years, Jobberbase gained popularity and a few core contributors, most notably Lavi & Cosmin Mendrea and Radu Lucaciu who were also heavily involved in the community, helping people out.
 Other developers started to make a living by customising and extending Jobberbase for their clients.
 New visual themes were created...

 Good times!